twgehrsitz/RNG/README.md

 “mvn appengine:deploy”
 11. Here is my working link: https://javaproject0-251917.appspot.com/

-## VM with Python Guide
+## VM with Python Guide - Cory White
 1. Go to GCP and go to the compute engine
 2. Go to vm instances and create a new machine
-3. For our purpose I just used a g1-small, probably could go small if desired
+3. For our purpose I just used a g1-small
 4. Allow https and https traffic and click create
 5. Once the instance is created click on it and scroll down to network interfaces
 6. Click the view details button on the far right of the default network row
-7. Here on the left side of the page click firewall rules
+7. Here on the left side of the page click "firewall rules"
-8. At the top of the page click create firewall rule
+8. At the top of the page click "create firewall rule"
 9. Give it a name and a description if desired.
 10. In the target tags input flask
 11. In the source ip ranges input 0.0.0.0/0
-12. Next select tcp check box in the protocols and ports and in the textbox input 5000
+12. Next select tcp check box in the protocols and ports and in the textbox input 5000.
+Click "Create"
-13. Then select create
 14. Once that is finished creating go back to your VM instance list and open up the ssh to the newly created VM
-15. Before we begin we will need to install and update a few things
-16. Run the following commands
+16. Run the following commands:
- a.	sudo apt-get update
+ * `sudo apt-get update`
- b.	make sure python is install by running python –version if not run sudo apt-get python
+ * Make sure python is install by running `python –version` if not, `run sudo apt-get python`
- c.	now we will make a directory for our project run mkdir rng-proj
+ * Now we will make a directory for our project.
+Run `mkdir rng-proj`
- d.	run cd rng-proj
- e.	we can download and create a python virtual environment so all the dependencies we download are contained in this directory so if we use git anyone will have the necessary files, but we will not google how to do that if desired should be something along the lines of pip install virtualenv and then doing the command virtualenv env but we will not do that
+ *	Run `cd rng-proj`
- f.	we will now want to install pip so run sudo apt-get install python-pip and input y when it asks for confirmation
+ * We will now want to install pip.
+Run `sudo apt-get install python-pip` and input "y" when it asks for confirmation
- g.	when finished run `sudo pip install flask`
+ *	When finished, run `sudo pip install flask`
- h.	now we want to make the flask python file to run the “website”
-17.	using your text editor of choice make a file, we will name it for simplicity sake server.py
-18.	in this file paste this text:
+17. Create the "server.py" file using `touch server.py'
+18. Paste the following text into "server.py" with your text editor of choice:

 <pre><code>
 import random